AnCoder123/RDPrompter/README.md

 + Download FSSD-12 dataset form [here](https://github.com/VDT-2048/CPANet)

 +  A portion of the CID dataset is sourced from corporate collaborations.
-If you want to the data，please send  the email to us. we will send the download link once we receive and confirm your signed agreement.
+If you want to the data，please send  the email to us.
+We will send the download link once we receive and confirm your signed agreement.
 The email will be released to the public after the review.

 +  Before training the RDPrompter, the downloaded dataset needs to be organized into the following form: